 2. Set View by > Category, then click on Uninstall a program.

-4. Click Yes, Uninstall option to confirm uninstallation process.
+4. Click Yes, Uninstall option to confirm the uninstallation process.

-5. After uninstalling app, Go to official Battle.net webpage to download its latest version.
+5. After uninstalling the app, go to the official Battle.net webpage to download its latest version.

 6. Click on Download for Windows.
-It will download file named Battle.net-setup.exe.
+It will download the file named Battle.net-setup.exe.

 7. Run Battle.net-setup.exe.
-Select preferred language and click Continue.
+Select the preferred language and click on Continue.

-8. Click Change if you want to alter Install location.
-Click Continue.
+8. Click on Change if you want to alter the Install location.
+Click on Continue.

 9. Wait for the installation process to complete.